 Propagating Geraniums (pelargoniums) from cuttings

-Old crusty branch…this is not what you want..
+Old crusty branch below….not what you want.

+I have my pots ready to roll.
 These have all been washed in hot soapy water with a touch of bleach, then rinsed well and air dried.

-When you put the stem into the dirt make sure two leaf nodes are covered by the soil mix.
+With your pruners take a cutting about 4 to 5 inches long and leave two healthy leaves on them.
+When you put the stem into the pot make sure two leaf nodes are covered by the soil mix.

 My geraniums were well rooted in 4 weeks…

 Carefully pop these out of the small pots and pot them up into larger pots using a good potting medium.
 As they get larger harden them off and get them used to outdoor conditions.